EPA Wipes Rule Frequently Asked Questions

-Can you send me any sort of documentation that advises our red shop towels do not fall into the solvent category, or something to show that we have reviewed this and we are not in violation of the EPA Wiper Rule?
+We use shop towels, not printer towels.
+Can you send me any sort of documentation that advises our shop towels do not fall into the solvent category, or something to show that we have reviewed this and we are not in violation of the EPA Wiper Rule?

 The type of towel does not matter in the determination of the rule applicability.
 What matters is the solvent that is on the towels, or if the towels have the characteristic of ignitability after use.

-I have included the section that describes that below.
-If your red towels do not come in contact with any of the part 261 listed solvents or have the characteristic of ignitability, they do not fall under the wiper rule.
+If your towels do not come in contact with any of the part 261 listed solvents below, and they do not have the characteristic of ignitability, they do not fall under the wiper rule.